-In the last year, I have been offering SKYPE sessions and more and more people are taking the option which proves to be very effective and helpful for people who can be in their own physical space to work with themselves.
+In the last few years, I have been working with SKYPE sessions and more and more people are taking the option to work that way which proves to be very effective and helpful for some clients who can be in their own physical space to make the best use of therapeutic relationship.
 I provide a safe and confidential channel for you to explore the issues that you may be struggling with.
 These issues may be affecting the way you feel about yourself and your loved ones around you.
-I offer a non – Judgmental, supportive, environment that facilitates the development of self, supports the exploration of possible solutions to problems and helps work towards becoming the person you want to become.
+I offer a non – judgmental, supportive, environment that facilitates the development of self, supports the exploration of possible solutions to problems and helps work towards becoming the person you want to become.

 Everyone at some point in their life will experience distress either through a loss of a loved one, low self-esteem, career change or some deeply embedded memories of past, triggered by a current difficult life event.
 I aim to help you to develop and adopt coping strategies for constructive change and move forward.

 I practice as an Integrative therapist which combines Humanistic Therapy, Cognitive Behaviour Therapy (CBT) and Solution Focused Brief Therapy (SFBT).
 I also work with couples.

 Humanistic Therapy (Person Centred and Existential)

 Humanistic Therapies focus on self-development, growth, and responsibilities.
-I seek to help individuals recognise their own strengths, creativity, and choice in the ‘here and now’.
+I seek to help individuals recognize their own strengths, creativity, and choice in the ‘here and now’.
 Within the Person Centred framework, ‘every individual has within themselves vast resources to grow and develop if the right environment is provided’.
 The Person Centred Therapy is non-directive and non-judgemental which provides you with that environment to be the person you are, whereas the Existential Therapy gives you a chance for exploring of a particular situation to clarify your meanings, values and your priorities in your life.

 Cognitive Behaviour Therapy (CBT)